"An Attorney near me" - Cape Town legal concierge

 - Marriage/Divorce-related:

-- How to transfer property from husband to wife (or vice versa); whilst still married (ie not getting divorced).
+- How to transfer property from husband to wife (or vice-versa) while still married.

 - "Protection" of fixed property using a trust.

-- Conveyancers conduct the transfer of property ownership from one spouse to another (or to a third party, if relevant).
+- Conveyancers conduct the transfer of property ownership between spouses.

 - Liquidator to sell property & divide proceeds as part of divorce.